Onboarding & Booking Redesign

 Unlocking Booking

-Phase 1 unlocked a 4-week booking window — manageable for engineering, enough to validate the mover segment.
+Phase 1 unlock a 4-week booking window — manageable for engineering, enough to validate the mover segment.

-Phase 2 scaled to the full 8-week window, built alongside the marketing toolkit.
+Phase 2 scale to the full 8-week window, built alongside the marketing toolkit.

 Switching priority of marketing toolkit to securing the 'proactive mover' booking segment meant we would unlock as our primary revenue driver.

-Phase 1 unlocked a 4-week booking window — manageable for engineering, enough to validate the mover segment.
+Phase 1 unlock a 4-week booking window — manageable for engineering, enough to validate the mover segment.

-Phase 2 scaled to the full 8-week window, built alongside the marketing toolkit.
+Phase 2 scale to the full 8-week window, built alongside the marketing toolkit.

 Switching priority of marketing toolkit to securing the 'proactive mover' booking segment meant we would unlock as our primary revenue driver.